🧠

 Remembered twice.
 Never lost.

-Everything you save is written into two independent memories at once — one a memory engine we built ourselves, running on your own server — and quietly kept in perfect sync.
-If one ever falls behind, it heals itself.
+Everything you save is written into two independent memories at once — one we built ourselves, on your own server — and kept perfectly in sync.
+If one falls behind, it heals itself.

 📚 RAG · your server